surge-sh/example-githooks/README.md

 Now, anyone can `npm run deploy` to use Surge, and they will also deploy `post-commit` and `pre-push` (note the later requires git 1.8.x and up).

+In practice, you probably won’t want to publish `post-commit`, but `pre-push` is very useful.
+The full list of hooks is [available here](https://github.com/nkzawa/git-scripts#description).

 ## License

 [The MIT License (MIT)](LICENSE.md)